kkruecke/cplus-documentation/notes/auto-decltype.rst

     int x = 10;
     int& rx = x;
-    auto y = crx; // The type of y is 'int'
+    auto y = rx; // The type of y is 'int'

 2. Next, if, after the step above has been performed, any const and/or volatile qualifier is also ignored.
 For example: